 There will be 13 drivers and the fastest will bump up to A-final, 13th position on the grid.
 From there the finals will run from lower finals towards A-final.
 Duration of finals will be 10 minutes.
 All finals are run 3 times, counting 2 fastest by points.
 The winner of a final gets 1 point; the second gets 2 points and so on up to 13 points for the 13th driver.
 In the event of a tie regarding time in a Final, the points will be equally awarded to each driver and the next driver not tying will be two points more.
 In the event of a tied position the driver with the single highest finishing position in either of the best 2 finals that counted will be awarded the tie.
 In the event of a continuing tie then the laps and times from the highest finishing position will be compared.
 In the case of a continuing tie, then the times from the second best position will be compared.
-When some drivers of a final do not run a final, they will be awarded the remaining points in the order of their car numbers.
-If final rounds are cancelled due to weather conditions, 1 out 1 or 2 rounds is calculated.
+When some drivers of a final do not run a final, they will be awarded maximum points +1.
+If final rounds are cancelled due to weather conditions or unforeseen circumstances, 1 out of 1 or 1 out of 2 rounds is calculated.